maidsafe-archive/safe_examples/email_app_java/README.md

 ## Running the application

-`mvn package` command will generate the jar file in the `target` folder.
+- `mvn exec:java -Dexec.mainClass="net.maidsafe.example.mail.MainApp"`, will start the application.

-Open the jar from commandline or by double clicking to start the application
+- `mvn package` command will generate the jar file in the `target` folder.

 ## Netbeans support